 Primary sources

-1. Tulsa campus programs and tuition.
-Spartan College of Aeronautics and Technology, accessed April 2026. https://www.spartan.edu/admissions/tuition-financial-aid/
+1. Tulsa flight school programme overview (Aviation Flight AAS).
+Spartan College of Aeronautics and Technology, accessed June 2026. https://www.spartan.edu/tulsa/flight-school/